Dealing with taints: step-by-step

 Here are some suggestions when initiating such investigations.

 - Act quickly to start the tracing of your product and ingredients.

 - Identify the nature and source of the taint.
-Use both sensory and chemical analysis to establish both the occurrence and identification of the taint – do not rely on one type of information only.
+Use both sensory and chemical analysis to establish both the occurrence and identification of the taint.
+Do not rely on one type of information only.

-- Store both suspect and control samples (under deep freeze if necessary) for future testing.
+- Store both suspect and control samples for future testing.
+Under deep freeze, if necessary.

 - Have the tests carried out and interpreted in a double-blind basis, especially if the tests are to be subcontracted.

 - Ensure that the names and addresses of panelists are held, to be used as a presentation of sensory data in a court of law, which may require the presence of the individual panelists as witnesses.

 - For chemical analysis, chromatography is used.
 Distinguishing between taints and off-flavours helps to identify the potential sources.